Bridge with Leg Extension

 - 1

-Lie flat on your back with your knees bent and feet flat on the floor, hip-width apart.
-Rest your arms by your sides.
+Lie on your back with your knees bent, feet flat on the floor hip-width apart, and arms resting by your sides.

 - 2

-Push through your heels to lift your hips towards the ceiling, squeezing your glutes at the top.
-Keep your body in a straight line from shoulders to knees.
+Engage your core and glutes, then lift your hips off the floor until your body forms a straight line from your shoulders to your knees.

 - 3